sebkur/javadoc-ng/README.md

 ## What's the problem with the old javadoc?

-It's a bit fuzzy, but using a Javadoc site just feels like going back in time a few decades.
+It's a bit fuzzy, but using a javadoc site just feels like going back in time a few decades.
-For example many Javadoc deployments still use the good old frameset like the official [JDK8 docs](https://docs.oracle.com/javase/8/docs/api/) do.
+For example many javadoc deployments still use the good old frameset like the official [JDK8 docs](https://docs.oracle.com/javase/8/docs/api/) do.
 Starting with JDK9, the frameset [is gone](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html),